1211104979/PFT-TT9L-Assignment-/AlienVSZombie/Main game/PART2.md

 3. Zombies will be covered by game objects.
   - Initialize the gameboard once user go into the menu to clear out all the items inside vector and set the map.

+4. String input in the int variables of the arrow direction function loop infinitely making the game unplayable.
+  - Put a condition to recognize whether the input is the right type for the variables.